Does Dietitians On Demand accept insurance?

 In-network coverage depends on each client’s insurance plan, state and each provider’s enrollment status.
+We are in network with UnitedHealthcare, Cigna, Aetna, Anthem Blue Cross Blue Shield and Medicare.
 We will bill your insurance for you, however, you are responsible to know and understand your benefits.
 See the questions below that you can use when contacting your insurance.

 Locate the member services number on the back of your card.
 Call your insurance company to check for benefits.